nuvla/documentation/docs/nuvlaedge/contributing/custom-peripheral-managers.md

 Now that we've built our custom NuvlaEdge Peripheral Manager for Mock peripherals (congrats), it's time to package our code.

-Let's build a Docker image that can be installed with the rest of the NuvlaEdge Engine component.
+Let's build a Docker image that can be installed with the rest of the NuvlaEdge component.

 We want it to be **small**.
 So let's use Alpine, install our dependencies(`jq` and `curl` for the NuvlaEdge Agent API functions, plus `inotify-tools` for watching the mock peripheral file), and copy our script into it.